cau-se/theodolite/docs/installation.md

 helm install theodolite theodolite/theodolite
 ```

 This installs Theodolite in operator mode.
-Operator mode is the easiest to be used, but requires some permissions in the installation.
+Operator mode is the easiest to use, but requires some permissions in the installation.
 If those cannot be granted, Theodolite can also be installed for standalone mode.

 ## Installation Options